mkovacina/sweep/readme.md

 The dockerfile is in the .devcontainer folder

-`docker build --tag sweep/shell shell`
+`docker build --tag sweep/shell .devcontainer`

 ### launch the container